willjobs/image-scripts/README.md

 # image-scripts

-Collection of Python scripts to manipulate images
+This is just a collection of some single-purpose Python scripts to perform various operations I've found useful.